What is pulmonary vein stenosis (PVS)?

 - Direct vein therapy: Infants and children with PVS will likely undergo surgical or catheter-based intervention to treat affected veins.
 A child with PVS will typically undergo regular cardiac catheterizations so that the affected pulmonary veins can undergo balloon dilation or stenting to maintain the veins and keep them from closing off.
 Oftentimes, catheterizations are performed frequently—almost monthly—for the first two years of a child's life.
 However, as the disease begins to slow down, usually by age 2, the need for this type of treatment slows, with many older children undergoing a catheterization only one to two times each year.

 What makes the PVS Program at Children's unique?

 The Children’s PVS Program includes a multidisciplinary team within the Children's Heart Center that was started by Christopher Petit, MD, a Pediatric Cardiologist at Children’s, in 2017.
 We have one of the largest populations of patients with PVS in the country, with more than 130 children treated in our program over the past five years.

 The PVS Program team, led by Dr. Petit, includes Michael Briones, DO, Pediatric Hematologist and Oncologist; Shannon Jones, MD, Pediatric Cardiologist; Divya Suthar, MD, Pediatric Cardiologist; and Timothy Slesnick, MD, Pediatric Cardiologist; as well as Rosemary Gray, RN, Clinical Nurse Coordinator.

-The Children’s PVS Program will be hosting the first-ever Pulmonary Vein Stenosis Symposium on Oct.
-8 and Oct.
-9 in Atlanta.
+The Children’s PVS Program will be hosting the first-ever Pulmonary Vein Stenosis Symposium in April 2021 in Atlanta.
 A faculty of 40 specialists with backgrounds in cardiac surgery, catheterization, neonatology, pulmonology and cardiology will bring their expertise for this two-day conference.